 Last month, we celebrated Pepperoni Pizza Day.
 This month the sausage pizza gets it day.

-At Home Family Fun: Try this Homemade White Whole Wheat Pizza Dough recipe that we got from SheCooksDesigns (Shelagh offers one-on-one zoom classes if you want some help.)
+At Home Family Fun: Try this Homemade White Whole Wheat Pizza Dough recipe that we got from SheCooksDesigns (Shelagh has a video for this recipe on her website.)

-Read Aloud: I know we’ve already featured a Stephen Shaskan book this month, but we love him and this graphic novel just released this year — Pizza and Taco: Who’s the Best? by Stephen Shaskan
+Read Aloud: I know we’ve already featured a Stephen Shaskan book this month, but we love him and his Pizza and Taco graphic novels, like Pizza and Taco: Who’s the Best? by Stephen Shaskan

 Meal Idea: Sausage pizza night however you want to do it — homemade from scratch, frozen, take out, take & bake, at a restaurant, from a food truck.